IamGiel/building-components/README.md

 ## Starting the app locally

 Start by installing front and backend dependencies.
-While in this directory, run the following commands:
+While in this directory, run the following commands: `yarn start` at the root directory.

 ```
 yarn install